zowe/zowe-explorer-vscode/README.md

 ![View Data Set With Member Pattern](/docs/images/ZE-member-filter-search.gif?raw=true "View Data Set With Member Pattern")

-**Limitations** Cannot favorite a data set or member that includes a member filter search pattern.
+**Note:** You cannot favorite a data set or member that includes a member filter search pattern.
 <br /><br />

 ### Refresh the list of data sets